yesvods/react-constant/README.md

 # react-constant
-Fuck off constants.js and globalconstants in react/flux/redux/wateva.
+Fuck off constants.js and global constants in react/flux/redux/wateva.

 ## Feature
 * Drop all of your files about constants, react-constant will take care for you.